Peter Senior

 Peter Albert Charles Senior OAM (born 31 July 1959) is an Australian professional golfer who has won more than twenty tournaments around the world.

 Senior has competed mainly on the PGA Tour of Australasia, where he has had the most success and won the Order of Merit on four occasions, and the European Tour.
-He has also played occasionally on the Japan Golf Tour and the United States-based PGA Tour.
+He has also played occasionally on the Japan Golf Tour and the United States–based PGA Tour.

 Senior has represented Australia in international competitions several times, and was a member of the International Team at the first two stagings of the Presidents Cup.
 He has also represented Australia twice at the World Cup.

-Personal life
+Early life

-Senior was born in Singapore.
-He lives in Hope Island, Queensland with his wife June, whom he married in 1984.
-They have three children: Krystlle, Jasmine and Mitchell.

-In his spare time Peter enjoys fishing, reading and spending time with his family.
-Peter also owns various other businesses unrelated to his golfing career.
+In 1959, Senior was born in Singapore.